pgRouting/website/donate.rst

 You can let us know what you would like to have your donation be used for.
 Otherwise donations will for example support:

-* Server and hosting costs (currently Georepublic is hosting the project website)
+* Server and hosting expenses (currently Georepublic is hosting the project website)
 * Posters and brochures for conferences and events, Materials and handouts for workshops
 * Scholarship for students, who applied for Google Summer of Code with a great pgRouting proposal, but were unable to receive one of the rare Google stipends
+* Improvement of existing functions and implementation of new features

 If the amount of donations is sufficient, they could also allow the implementation of new features (see :doc:`RFC's <rfc/index>`), improvement of